Ph.D. Biological Chemistry, University of North Carolina at Chapel Hill (Chapel Hill, NC), 2010

 - Her graduate work focused on mechanisms of translation initiation in mammalian mitochondria.

 - B.S.
 Chemistry, Appalachian State University (Boone, NC), 2005

 - Dr. Christian joined the department of chemistry at Appalachian State University in 2015

 - She teaches Biochemistry I, Biochemistry II, Biochemistry I Laboratory, Introduction to Chemical Research, and General Chemistry I Laboratory.

 - NIH Postdoctoral fellow at Yale University School of Medicine

 - She studied the contribution of mitochondrial reactive oxygen species to the neurodegenerative disease Ataxia-Telangiectasia.

-Current research projects in the Christian lab are focused on mitochondrial reactive oxygen species and the roles they play in assembly of oxidative phosphorylation complexes and in adipocyte differentiation.
+Current research projects in the Christian lab are focused on cellular stress, specifically, stress induced by mitochondrial reactive oxygen species (mtROS).
+The first project involves the contribution of mtROS in the assembly of oxidative phosphorylation complexes.
+Dr. Christian uses tissue culture and animal models to investigate mitochondrial superoxide dismutase and mitochondria-targeted catalase overexpression systems.
+The second project uses the same models to investigate adipocyte (fat cell) differentiation, with a long-term goal of targeting this process to help reduce childhood obesity.
+The third project tests the ability of tardigrade-specific proteins to stabilize protein-based therapeutics, with the hope of storing and shipping these drugs at room temperature.
 Techniques used in the Christian lab include tissue culture, western blotting, qPCR, PAGE (denaturing/SDS and blue native), shRNA knockdown of genes of interest, immunofluorescence, and subcellular fractionation.

 Email address: Email me